 Average Pay: $12-18 per hour

-Remember the last time you searched for something and wondered why certain ads appeared?
-That’s where quality raters come in.
+Have you ever wondered why certain ads show up when you search online?
+This is where quality raters come in.

-You’ll review Google ads to make sure they match what people are actually searching for.
-Your job is to catch misleading content, inappropriate language, and ads promoting dangerous products.
+As a quality rater, you will review Google ads to ensure they match what people are searching for.
+Your job is to identify misleading content, inappropriate language, and ads that promote dangerous products.

-The catch?
-You won’t work directly for Google.
+- Keep in mind that you won’t work directly for Google.
 Companies like TELUS International and Appen hire for these positions.
-But the work is steady, and you’re genuinely helping improve user experience.
+The work is steady, and you help improve the user experience.

 2. Make Money with Google AdSense